 Consider the Recipient’s Point of View

 You should also consider that your recipient is not idle but also involved in other activities.
 Send him or her a reminder that considers his or her own activities.
-For example

 Do a Follow-up

 After taking the above steps and you still do not get a response, it is time to do a follow-up.
 Follow up smartly.
 Do not follow up in a way that seems annoying.
 Give a time frame before you send the next follow-up email.